Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 Corticosteroids

-In high therapeutic doses and with long-term use, corticosteroids are the main drugs that provide the effect of immunosuppression.
-From the clinician's point of view, prednisone (Cortancyl N.D. per os), prednisolone, methylprednisolone (methylprednisolone hemisuccinate: Solumedrol N.D., i.v.) given at loading doses of 2 to 4 mg/kg every 12 hours give the best result.
-You can also use dexamethasone or betamethasone at doses of 0.3-0.9 mg/kg per day (Stewart A.F., Feldman B.F, 1993).
+At high therapeutic doses and with long-term use, corticosteroids are the main drugs that provide the effect of immunosuppression.
+From the clinician's point of view, prednisone (Cortancyl N.D. per os), prednisolone, methylprednisolone (methylprednisolone hemisuccinate: Solumedrol N.D., i.v.), prescribed in loading doses of 2 to 4 mg/kg every 12 hours, give the best result.
+You can also use dexamethasone or betamethasone in doses of 0.3-0.9 mg/kg per day (Stewart A.F., Feldman B.F., 1993).

 If corticosteroid therapy is effective in AGA with warm autoantibodies (IgG) in 80-90% of cases, then in AGA with cold autoantibodies (IgM) its effectiveness is ambiguous.
-However, the data obtained should be evaluated very carefully.
-If corticosteroid therapy is ineffective, cytotoxic chemotherapy should be considered.
+However, the data obtained should be assessed carefully.
+If corticosteroid therapy is ineffective, it is necessary to resort to cytotoxic chemotherapy.

-Shock corticosteroid therapy should be initiated as soon as possible after confirmation of the diagnosis of AGA by the direct Coombs method.
+Impact corticosteroid therapy should be started as soon as possible after confirmation of the diagnosis of AGA using the direct Coombs method.
 Treatment should not be long: the duration varies on average from three to eight weeks.
-A longer course of corticosteroid therapy has little benefit, but is associated with a risk of severe complications (iatrogenic Cushing's syndrome).
+A longer course of corticosteroid therapy has little benefit but carries a risk of severe complications (iatrogenic Cushing's syndrome).

-With maintenance therapy, corticosteroids are prescribed every other day in doses equal to half, a quarter, or one-eighth of the shock.
-The gradual withdrawal of drugs is carried out within two to four months after clinical remission.
-Some animals are completely off corticosteroids.
-Others continue to be treated at low doses throughout life to avoid relapses (Squires R., 1993).
+For maintenance therapy, corticosteroids are prescribed every other day in doses equal to half, a quarter or one-eighth of the shock dose.
+Gradual withdrawal of drugs is carried out within two to four months after clinical remission.
+For some animals, corticosteroids are stopped completely.
+Others continue to be treated at low doses throughout their lives to prevent relapses (Squires R., 1993).

-In cats, corticosteroid therapy is combined with the administration of tetracycline antibiotics if hematological examination reveals hemobartenellosis (Haemobartenella felis), or to prevent bacterial complications against the background of immunosuppression.
+In cats, corticosteroid therapy is combined with the prescription of tetracycline antibiotics if hematological examination reveals hemobartenellosis (Haemobartenella felis), or for the prevention of bacterial complications against the background of immunosuppression.

-Corticosteroid therapy should not be given long-term in cats, especially in FeLV infections.
-The immunosuppressive effect of corticosteroids may enhance the already pronounced immunosuppressive effect of the virus.
-In cats with a latent viral infection, corticosteroid therapy may exacerbate the pathology and cause viremia.
+Corticosteroid therapy should not be administered long-term in cats, especially for FeLV infection.
+The immunosuppressive effects of corticosteroids may enhance the already pronounced immunosuppressive effect of the virus.
+In cats with latent viral infection, corticosteroid therapy may exacerbate the pathology and cause viremia.

 If in the first 48-72 hours after the start of corticosteroid therapy it is not possible to achieve stabilization or improvement in hematocrit, then therapy should be continued.
-A marked increase in hematocrit may occur 3-9 days after initiation of therapy.
-If there is no improvement even after 9 days, then more powerful immunosuppressive drugs should be used.
+A noticeable increase in hematocrit may occur 3-9 days after the start of therapy.
+If there is no improvement after 9 days, then more powerful immunosuppressive drugs should be used.

 Powerful immunosuppressants

-These drugs should be used only in the most severe cases of AGA: patients with autoagglutination (classes I and IV) or with intravascular hemolysis (classes II and V) (Hagedorn J.E., 1988).
+These drugs should be used only in the most severe cases of AGA disease: patients with autoagglutination (classes I and IV) or with intravascular hemolysis (classes II and V) (Hagedorn J.E., 1988).
 In severe cases, vigorous therapeutic measures are required.
-Be sure to inform pet owners about the side effects of drugs.
+It is imperative to inform animal owners about the side effects of medications.

-Cyclosporine (10 mg/kg, IM, then orally for 10 days) has been successfully used to treat complex recurrent cases of AGA that are not amenable to classical corticosteroid therapy (Jenkins TS. et al., 1986; Preloud P., Daffos L, 1989 ).
+Cyclosporine (10 mg/kg, IM, then orally for 10 days) has been successfully used to treat complex recurrent cases of AGA that do not respond to classical corticosteroid therapy (Jenkins TS. et al., 1986; Preloud P., Daffos L, 1989 ).
 Patients with autoagglutination (classes I and IV) require combination therapy (corticosteroids + cytostatics) to prevent relapses and achieve remission.
-However, larger trials are required to better understand how effective this combination is in AGA therapy.
+However, larger trials are required to better understand how effective this combination is in the treatment of AGA.

 Danazol

-Danazol (an ethisterone derivative), a synthetic hormone of the androgen group, is increasingly being used to treat autoimmune diseases (Stewart A.F., 1945).
-Danazol reduces the production of IgG, as well as the amount of IgG and complement fixed on cells (Holloway S.A. et al., 1990).
+Danazol (ethisterone derivative), a synthetic androgen hormone, is increasingly used to treat autoimmune diseases (Stewart A.F., 1945).
+Danazol reduces the production of IgG, as well as the amount of IgG and complement fixed on cells (Holloway S.A. etal., 1990).

-The main mechanism of action of danazol is to inhibit complement activation and to suppress complement fixation on cell membranes (Bloom J.C., 1989).
-Danazol modulates the ratio of T-helpers and T-suppressors, which is disturbed in autoimmune thrombocytopenia (Bloom J.C., 1989).
+The main mechanism of action of danazol is to inhibit the activation of complement and suppress the fixation of complement on cell membranes (Bloom J.C., 1989).
+Danazol modulates the ratio of T-helper and T-suppressor cells, which is disturbed in autoimmune thrombocytopenia (Bloom J.C., 1989).
 It can also reduce the number of receptors for the Fc fragment of immunoglobulins located on the surface of macrophages (Schreiber A.D., 1987).

-The therapeutic dose for dogs is 5 mg/kg PO 3 times a day (Stewart A.R, Feldman B.F., 1993).
-The action of danazol (Danocrine N.D., Danatrol M.D.) increases slowly over one or three weeks and is manifested in the improvement of hematological parameters (Bloom J.C., 1989; Schreiber A.D., 1987).
+The therapeutic dose for dogs is 5 mg/kg, 3 times a day orally (Stewart A.R., Feldman B.F., 1993).
+The effect of danazol (Danocrine N.D., Danatrol M.D.) increases slowly over one or three weeks and is manifested in an improvement in hematological parameters (Bloom J.C., 1989; Schreiber A.D., 1987).
 It is recommended to combine danazol with any corticosteroid (Stewart A.F., Feldman B.F., 1993).
-When the patient's condition stabilizes, the doses of corticosteroids are reduced, and treatment with danazol is continued for two to three months (Schreiber A.D., 1987).
+When the patient's condition has stabilized, the dose of corticosteroids is reduced, and treatment with danazol is continued for two to three months (Schreiber A.D., 1987).
 Danazol can cause a noticeable increase in muscle mass if used for more than six months.

 Splenectomy

-The purpose of splenectomy is to remove the spleen, which is the main organ of red blood cell destruction in the case of IgG-associated AGA.
-It is also the main organ of the lymphoid system producing circulating antibodies, in the particular case of autoantibodies.
-Successfully applied in humanitarian medicine, this operation probably cannot be so favorable for a dog and a cat (Feldman B.F. et al., 1985).
-It is completely useless in AGA associated with IgM, where the destruction of red blood cells mainly occurs in the liver.
-Moreover, this operation can exacerbate the latent course of babesiosis or hemobartonellosis.
-Thus, we propose to consider splenectomy only as an extreme option (Feldman V. Fetal., 1985).
+The purpose of splenectomy is to remove the spleen, which is the main organ of red blood cell destruction in IgG-related AGA.
+It is also the main organ of the lymphoid system that produces circulating antibodies, in this particular case autoantibodies.
+Successfully used in humane medicine, this operation probably cannot be as beneficial for dogs and cats (Feldman B.F. et al., 1985).
+It is completely useless in IgM-related AGA, where destruction of red blood cells mainly occurs in the liver.
+Moreover, performing this operation may cause an exacerbation of the latent course of babesiosis or hemobartonellosis.
+Thus, we propose to consider splenectomy only as a last resort (Feldman B. Fetal., 1985).

 Blood transfusion

 Blood transfusion is generally contraindicated due to the possibility of hemolysis.
-Transfused erythrocytes are rapidly covered with autoantibodies, which leads to their mass rupture, and, consequently, aggravation of the hemolysis crisis.
+Transfused red blood cells quickly become covered with autoantibodies, which leads to their massive rupture and, consequently, aggravation of the hemolysis crisis.
 On the other hand, blood transfusion reduces normal bone marrow hematopoiesis.
-Therefore, it should be prescribed for the following indications: hemolytic crisis, hematocrit below 10%, or respiratory failure.
+Therefore, it should be prescribed for the following indications: hemolytic crisis, hematocrit below 10% or respiratory failure.

-In practice, the indication for blood transfusion is a drop in the number of red blood cells below 2x106/ml in dogs and 1.5x106/ml in cats.
+In practice, the indication for blood transfusion is considered to be a drop in the red blood cell count below 2x106/ml in dogs and 1.5x106/ml in cats.
 Very short-term improvement is noted with intravenous corticosteroids.
-Plasmapheresis gives positive results in humans, but in animals its use is complicated by the low availability of instrumentation for cats (Matus R.E. et al., 1985).
+Plasmapheresis gives positive results in humans, but in animals its use is complicated by the low availability of equipment for dogs and cats (Matus R.E. etal., 1985).

-As with all anemias, adjuvant therapy is used: ferrous sulfate at the rate of 60-300 mg per day (Squires R., 1993), vitamin B12, calm environment, warmth, and then intravenous infusion, sometimes forced breathing.
-It is especially important that patients with cold agglutinins be protected from exposure to too low temperatures.
-Prevention of thromboembolism and DIC in dogs at risk (elevated total bilirubin, condition after hemotransfusion) consists in the early administration of anticoagulants: 100 U / kg of heparin s / c every 6 hours during the exacerbation period (Klein M.K. et al., 1989).
+As with all anemia, adjuvant therapy is used: ferrous sulfate at the rate of 60-300 mg per day (Squires R., 1993), vitamin B12, a quiet environment, heat, and then intravenous infusion, sometimes forced breathing.
+It is especially important that patients with cold agglutinins are protected from exposure to extremely cold temperatures.
+Prevention of thromboembolism and DIC syndrome in dogs at risk (increased levels of total bilirubin, condition after blood transfusion) consists of early administration of anticoagulants: 100 U/kg heparin subcutaneously every 6 hours during the exacerbation period (Klein M.K. et al., 1989).

-This is of great importance.
-Control over the condition of patients can be carried out using the Coombs test: two months after the patient enters the acute phase of the course of the disease, then every 2-3 months during the transition to the chronic course.
-If the criteria for clinical and hematological assessment are normal, the Coombs test gives a negative reaction, it can be considered that the dog or cat has recovered.
+This makes a big difference.
+Monitoring the condition of patients can be carried out using the Coombs test: two months from the moment the patient enters the acute phase of the disease, then every 2-3 months upon transition to the chronic course.
+If the clinical and hematological assessment criteria indicate normality, the Coombs test gives a negative reaction, the dog or cat can be considered recovered.
 However, it is difficult to talk about true recovery or simple remission.

 In this case, you should be extremely careful, since with a probability of 50% any of the above options is possible.

-To clarify the true situation, it is necessary to continue monitoring the condition of the animal, systematically conduct blood tests (for example, once a month for six months, and then once every three months) and, at the slightest threat of relapse, resume corticosteroid therapy.
+To clarify the true situation, it is necessary to continue monitoring the animal’s condition, systematically conduct blood tests (for example, once a month for six months, and then once every three months) and, at the slightest threat of relapse, resume corticosteroid therapy.
 As a rule, this is enough to normalize the clinical condition.
-The minimum dose of corticosteroids (0.05-1 mg / kg per day) every other day helps to restore blood counts to the physiological norm.
-In chronic or recurrent AGA, permanent administration of corticosteroids, whenever possible, at the lowest therapeutic dose is recommended.
+A minimal dose of corticosteroids (0.05-1 mg/kg per day) every other day helps restore blood counts to physiological norms.
+In case of chronic or recurrent course of AGA, permanent administration of corticosteroids is recommended whenever possible in the minimum therapeutic dose.

 CONCLUSION

-When the clinical picture is sufficiently indicative, AGA can be diagnosed with only one direct Coombs method.
-But this applies only to a positive Coombs test in the presence of IgG (both with and without complement).
-In general, positive reactions with complement alone are common in dogs and rarely associated with severe hemolysis.
-If a preliminary diagnosis is made, then additional studies are necessary.
-As with all autoimmune diseases, non-specific disorders in the immune system can be caused by a variety of reasons.
+When the clinical picture is sufficiently indicative, then using only one direct Coombs method, a diagnosis of AGA can be made.
+But this applies only to a positive Coombs test reaction in the presence of IgG (both with and without complement).
+In general, positive reactions with complement alone are common in dogs and are rarely associated with significant hemolysis.
+If a preliminary diagnosis is made, then additional research is necessary.
+As with all autoimmune diseases, nonspecific disorders in the immune system can be caused by a variety of reasons.

-Finally, all autoimmune diseases share similarities, with each representing a group of disorders that overlap to varying degrees.
-Often, one can observe the simultaneous or sequential manifestation of AGA and systemic lupus erythematosus, and AGA and rheumatoid arthritis, or AGA and autoimmune thrombocytopenia.
-If an immunological diagnosis reveals the presence of one of these autoimmune diseases, then it is necessary to look for others even in the absence of characteristic clinical symptoms.
-When AGA is associated with SLE or thrombocytopenia in a dog, or with FeLV infection in a cat, the prognosis is more uncertain compared with isolated idiopathic AGA.
+And finally, all autoimmune diseases have similarities, with each representing a group of disorders that, to varying degrees, overlap each other.
+Often, simultaneous or sequential manifestations of AGA and systemic lupus erythematosus, and AGA and rheumatoid polyarthritis, or AGA and autoimmune thrombocytopenia can be observed.
+If an immunological diagnosis reveals the presence of one of these autoimmune diseases, then it is imperative to look for others, even in the absence of characteristic clinical symptoms.
+When AGA is associated with SLE or thrombocytopenia in a dog, or with FeLV infection in a cat, the prognosis is more questionable compared with isolated idiopathic AGA.

-1. Clinic of Allergology, Skin and Ear Diseases of Pets, Livonia, USA
+1. Clinic of Allergy, Skin and Ear Diseases of Pets, Livonia, USA

 2. Department of Clinical Small Animal Veterinary Medicine, Department of Dermatology, Michigan State University, USA

-Diagnosis of any skin disease is based on a thorough history taking, clinical manifestations (primary localization, nature and distribution of elements), laboratory tests and response to treatment.
+Diagnosis of any skin disease is based on a thorough history, clinical manifestations (primary localization, nature and distribution of elements), laboratory tests and response to treatment.
 The most valuable laboratory technique for autoimmune skin lesions is histological examination.
-But even this can lead to confusion if tissue samples are taken inappropriately.
+But even this can lead to confusion if tissue samples are not collected correctly.

 Pemphigus (pemphigus)

-In pemphigus, the immune system mistakenly attacks the desmosomes.
-Desmosomes are point-to-cell contacts connecting, in particular, keratinocytes.
+In pemphigus, the immune system mistakenly attacks desmosomes.
+Desmosomes are point-to-cell contacts that connect, in particular, keratinocytes.

-Pemphigus exfoliative (EP) is the most common form of pemphigus and probably the most commonly diagnosed autoimmune skin disease in dogs and cats.
-Other forms of pemphigus encountered in practice include pemphigus erythematous and panepidermal pemphigus.
-Basically, EP affects young and adult animals with an average age of onset of 4 years.
-Sixty-five percent of dogs become ill before the age of 5.
-EP has been described in many breeds, but the author's experience indicates that Chow Chows and Akitas are at an increased risk of this disease.
-There was no relationship between incidence and sex.
+Exfoliative pemphigus (EP) is the most common form of pemphigus and probably the most commonly diagnosed autoimmune skin disease in dogs and cats.
+Other forms of pemphigus encountered in practice include erythematous pemphigus and panepidermal pemphigus.
+Mostly, EP affects young and adult animals with an average age of onset of 4 years.
+Sixty-five percent of dogs become affected before 5 years of age.
+EP has been described in many breeds, but the author's experience shows that Chow Chows and Akitas are at increased risk for this disease.
+There is no connection between incidence and gender.

-Three forms of EP are described in the literature - spontaneous pemphigus, drug-associated (both caused and provoked by drugs) and a form associated with chronic skin disease, but the latter is extremely rare in practice.
-This observation is based on the experience of the author, and there is no evidence for it.
+Three forms of EP are described in the literature - spontaneous pemphigus, drug-associated (both caused and provoked by drugs) and a form associated with a chronic skin disease, but the latter is extremely rare in practice.
+This observation is based on the author's experience and there is no evidence for it.
 The vast majority of cases are spontaneously occurring disease.

-When taking the history, the owner may report that the features wax and wane, that the progression of the disease was slow (especially in cases with localization exclusively on the face), or that the features appeared acutely (most often with a generalized lesion).
-With generalization, dogs often have a fever, edema of the limbs and general signs are observed.
-Itching in any form may be absent, and may be moderate.
+When collecting an anamnesis, the owner may report that the elements wax and wane, that the development of the disease was slow (especially in cases with localization exclusively on the muzzle) or that the elements appeared acutely (most often with a generalized lesion).
+During generalization, dogs often have a fever, swelling of the limbs and general signs are observed.
+Itching in any form may be absent or may be moderate.

-There are three patterns of primary spread of EP:
+There are three patterns of primary spread of ES:

-1. facial form (the most common), in which the bridge of the nose, nose, periorbital zone, auricles are affected (especially in cats);
+1. facial form (the most common), which affects the bridge of the nose, nose, periorbital area, ears (especially in cats);

 2. plantar form (only paronychia can be observed in cats);

-3. a generalized form in which elements appear on the muzzle and then spread (note - in dogs, elements sometimes appear all over the body at once).
+3. a generalized form in which elements appear on the face and then spread (note - in dogs, elements sometimes appear throughout the body at once).

-The primary element of EP are large pustules not associated with follicles (pustules are also present in the follicles), most often on the bridge of the nose, paw pads, nose and auricles (in cats, elements can be localized around the nipples).
-By comparison, pustules in bacterial pyoderma are localized in follicles, located on the abdomen and/or trunk, and are much smaller.
+The primary element of EP is large pustules not associated with follicles (pustules in follicles are also present), most often on the bridge of the nose, paw pads, nose and ears (in cats, elements can be localized around the nipples).
+In comparison, pustules in bacterial pyoderma are localized to the follicles, located on the abdomen and/or torso, and are much smaller.
 Secondary elements in cats and dogs are observed much more often.
-These include epidermal collars, yellow-brown crusts, and erosions.
-They may be accompanied by systemic involvement, distal limb edema, fever, drowsiness, and lymphadenopathy.
+These include epidermal “collars”, yellow-brown crusts and erosions.
+They may be accompanied by systemic damage, distal limb edema, fever, drowsiness, and lymphadenopathy.

-The differential range includes any disease with pustules, crusts, and scaling, eg, pemphigus erythematosus, zinc-deficient dermatosis (especially involving the paw pads), metabolic epidermal necrosis (especially involving the paw pads), bacterial and fungal (dermatophytosis) infections, demodicosis , discoid lupus erythematosus (DLE) (facial / nasal form), erythema multiforme, mycosis, leishmaniasis and inflammation of the sebaceous glands.
+The differential includes any disease accompanied by pustules, crusts and desquamation, for example, erythematous pemphigus, zinc deficiency dermatosis (especially involving the footpads), metabolic epidermal necrosis (especially involving the footpads), bacterial and fungal (dermatophytosis) infections, demodicosis , discoid lupus erythematosus (DLE) (facial/nasal form), erythema multiforme, mycosis, leishmaniasis and inflammation of the sebaceous glands.

 Diagnostics

-A cytological preparation of a pustule or crust should be made.
-Microscopy will show acantholytic keratinocytes, either single or in clusters, surrounded by normal neutrophils and/or eosinophils in the absence of bacteria.
+A cytological preparation of the pustule or crust must be made.
+Microscopy will show acantholytic keratinocytes, either individually or in clusters, surrounded by intact neutrophils and/or eosinophils in the absence of bacteria.
 The only method confirming pemphigus is histology.
-A biopsy should be taken from an intact pustule or, in its absence, from a crust.
-Proteases of bacteria (with pyoderma) or dermatophytes (Trichophyton mentagrophytes) destroy intercellular glycoproteins (desmoglein), leading to acantholysis.
-Since these infectious diseases are very similar to EP histologically, special staining for both bacteria (Gram) and fungi (GMS, PAS) should be used when making a biopsy diagnosis.
-The author routinely performs dermatophyte cultures in all cases of suspected EP.
+A biopsy should be taken from the intact pustule or, if it is absent, from the crust.
+Proteases from bacteria (in pyoderma) or dermatophytes (Trichophyton mentagrophytes) destroy intercellular glycoproteins (desmoglein), leading to acantholysis.
+Because these infectious diseases are very similar to EP histologically, special stains for both bacteria (Gram) and fungi (GMS, PAS) should be used when making the diagnosis from biopsy.
+The author routinely performs a culture for dermatophytes in all cases of suspected EP.

 Forecast

-EN can be caused or provoked by drugs (in the latter case, the latent disease is detected by a reaction to the drug).
-Drug-induced EN resolves after discontinuation of the drug and a short course of immunosuppressants.
+EP can be caused or provoked by drugs (in the latter case, a latent disease is revealed by a reaction to the drug).
+Drug-induced EP resolves after discontinuation of the drug and a short course of immunosuppressants.

-Drug-induced EN occurs when a drug stimulates the body's genetic predisposition to develop EN.
-Usually this form of EN should be treated as idiopathic EN.
-There is currently no way to determine whether drug-associated EN is drug-induced or drug-induced.
+Drug-induced EP occurs when a drug stimulates the body's genetic predisposition to develop EP.
+Typically, this form of EN should be treated like idiopathic EN.
+There is currently no way to determine whether drug-associated EN is drug-induced or drug-provoked.
 In fact, there is no test to predict how well EN will respond to treatment other than the treatment itself.

-A study at the University of North Carolina (USA) found that six out of 51 dogs with EN were able to stop all treatment, after which remission lasted more than 1 year.
+A study at the University of North Carolina (USA) found that six out of 51 dogs with EP were able to stop all treatment, after which remission lasted more than 1 year.
 The author has seen many cases (not drug-associated) in which long-term (lifelong) remission was achieved by slow withdrawal of drugs.
-This clinical observation is supported by a recent study in which 6 of 51 dogs with EN were able to achieve long-term remission without medication.
+This clinical observation is supported by a recent study in which 6 out of 51 dogs with EP were able to go into long-term remission without medication.
 Interestingly, these dogs were from areas with high UV exposure (North Carolina or Sweden).

-In this group of dogs, it took 1.5–5 months of treatment to achieve remission.
-The drug(s) was slowly canceled until the complete cessation of treatment.
+In this group of dogs, 1.5–5 months of treatment were required to achieve remission.
+The drug(s) were slowly withdrawn until treatment was completely discontinued.
 The total duration of immunosuppressive therapy varied between 3 and 22 months.
-These dogs remained in remission for the entire follow-up period (1.5–6 years after treatment).
+These dogs remained in remission throughout the subsequent observation period (1.5-6 years after treatment).

-A study performed at the University of Pennsylvania (USA) showed that dogs with EP had a longer life expectancy when antibiotics (usually cephalexin) were used in addition to immunosuppressants.
-This is contrary to the clinical observation that dogs with EP do not develop concomitant pyoderma until they are started on immunosuppressive therapy.
-Moreover, another recent study found no difference in survival when antibiotics were used in initial therapy.
+A study carried out at the University of Pennsylvania (USA) showed that the life expectancy of dogs with EP was longer when antibiotics (usually cephalexin) were used in addition to immunosuppressants.
+This is in contrast to the clinical observation that dogs with EP do not develop concomitant pyoderma until they are started on immunosuppressive drugs.
+Moreover, another recent study found no difference in survival when antibiotics were used as initial therapy.

-In a University of Pennsylvania study, survival was approximately 40%, with 92% of deaths occurring in the first year.
-In the same results, 10% of cases ended in long-term remission after drug withdrawal.
-In other researchers, long-term remission was achieved in about 70%.
+In the University of Pennsylvania study, survival was approximately 40%, with 92% of deaths occurring in the first year.
+In the same results, 10% of cases resulted in long-term remission after drug discontinuation.
+In other studies, long-term remission was achieved in approximately 70%.

 Cats have a better prognosis for this disease than dogs.
-In the same University of Pennsylvania results, only 4 out of 44 cats died (from disease or treatment) during the entire study period.
-According to the author's experience, the annual survival rate exceeds 90%.
-In addition, a significant number of cats do not relapse after discontinuation of all medications.
+In the same results from the University of Pennsylvania, only 4 of 44 cats died (from the disease or from treatment) during the entire study period.
+In the author's experience, the annual survival rate exceeds 90%.
+In addition, a significant number of cats do not experience relapses after stopping all medications.

 Treatment

 Treatment of any autoimmune skin disease requires frequent monitoring and vigilance for complications associated with immunosuppressive therapy, such as demodicosis, dermatophytosis, and bacterial pyoderma.
-Interestingly, the author has rarely seen a dog with EP present with secondary pyoderma on first examination.
+Interestingly, the author has rarely seen a dog with EP present with secondary pyoderma on initial examination.
 It develops much more often after the start of immunosuppressive therapy.
-If the patient was under control and relapsed, or if the patient you are trying to get into remission worsens, there are two possible causes.
-The first is an exacerbation of EP (with an increase / decrease in elements), and the second is a secondary infection due to immune suppression.
+If a patient has been in care and relapses, or the patient you are trying to get into remission deteriorates, there are two possible causes.
+The first is an exacerbation of EP (with an increase/decrease of elements), and the second is a secondary infection due to suppression of the immune system.
 If new elements are located in the follicles, three folliculotropic infections should be excluded - bacterial, demodicosis and dermatophytosis.
-The minimum examination that should be carried out when such elements appear: skin scrapings, Wood's lamp examination (screening) and impression smears.
-Whether or not to do fungal culture at this point depends on how often you encounter dermatophytosis in your practice, and on the results of cytology (acantholytic keratinocytes, cocci, demodex).
-If dermatophytosis is common in your practice, culture should be done.
-Otherwise, culture for fungi and a second skin biopsy are performed as a second step if there is no adequate response to treatment.
+The minimum examination that should be carried out when such elements appear: skin scrapings, examination in a Wood's lamp (screening) and fingerprint smears.
+Whether or not to culture for fungi at this point depends on how often you encounter dermatophytosis in your practice, and on the results of cytology (acantholytic keratinocytes, cocci, demodex).
+If dermatophytosis occurs frequently in your practice, a culture should be done.
+Otherwise, fungal culture and repeat skin biopsy are performed in the second stage if there is no adequate response to treatment.

-In addition to the treatments described below, a medicated shampoo should be included in symptomatic therapy.
-Since EN is clinically indistinguishable from superficial bacterial folliculitis, the author prescribes cephalexin (10–15 mg/kg 2–3 q/d) until histological results are available, unless EN is suspected to be caused by cephalexin.
+In addition to the treatments described below, medicated shampoo should be included in symptomatic therapy.
+Since EP is clinically indistinguishable from superficial bacterial folliculitis, the author prescribes cephalexin (10-15 mg/kg 2-3 times a day) before obtaining histology results, except in cases where there is a suspicion that EP is provoked by cephalexin.

-There is no “best” treatment that works for all cases of EN, so treatment must be individualized.
+There is no “best” treatment that works for all cases of EP, so treatment must be individualized.

-For this reason, it is extremely important to self-examine the dog or cat before any adjustment in therapy and to monitor the course of the disease in detail.
-When planning treatment, the severity of the condition should be assessed to ensure that the treatment does not cause more harm than the disease itself.
+For this reason, it is extremely important to independently examine the dog or cat before any adjustment of therapy and closely monitor the course of the disease.
+When planning treatment, the severity of the condition should be assessed to ensure that the treatment will not cause more harm than the disease itself.

 There are regional differences in the degree of aggressiveness of EN treatment.
-Some of them are associated with a different gene pool.
-Because EP worsens with exposure to sunlight, they may also be related to differences in daylight hours.
-In any case, avoiding sunlight is part of the treatment for EN.
+Some of them are associated with different gene pools.
+Because EC is impaired by sunlight, it may also be related to differences in daylight hours.
+In any case, avoiding sunlight is part of the treatment for EP.

-Because diet is known to be a cause of (endemic) EP in humans, in the event of a poor response to initial therapy, the author reviews the dietary history and makes dietary adjustments.
-In humans, thiols (garlic, onion), isothiocyanates (mustard, horseradish), phenols (food additives), and tannins (tea, bananas, apples) have been described as the cause of endemic EP.
+Since it is known that diet can be a cause of EP (endemic) in humans, in the case of a poor response to initial therapy, the author reviews the nutritional history and makes dietary adjustments.
+In humans, thiols (garlic, onion), isothiocyanates (mustard, horseradish), phenols (food additives) and tannins (tea, bananas, apples) have been described as the cause of endemic PE.
 Vitamin E (400-800 IU 2 times a day) and essential fatty acids can be added to the treatment volume due to their anti-inflammatory and antioxidant properties.

 The basis for the treatment of autoimmune skin diseases are glucocorticosteroids (GCS).
-They can be applied both locally and systemically, depending on the severity of the disease and the area of the lesion.
-Because some cats cannot metabolize inactive prednisone to the active form, prednisolone, prednisone alone should be used in cats.
-In dogs, both can be used.
-The author observed cases of EP in cats that were well controlled on prednisolone, but relapsed on prednisolone and returned to remission only after re-prescribing prednisolone - all at exactly the same dosage.
+They can be used both locally and systemically, depending on the severity of the disease and the area affected.
+Because some cats cannot metabolize inactive prednisone into the active form, prednisone, only prednisone should be used in cats.
+Both can be used in dogs.
+The author has observed cases of EP in cats that were well controlled on prednisone, but relapsed on prednisone and returned to remission only after re-administration of prednisone - all at exactly the same dosage.

-The most powerful veterinary topical drug is synotic containing fluocinolone acetonide.
-If the disease is localized, the author prescribes the drug 2 times a day. until clinical remission is achieved (but not more than 21 days), and then slowly cancels over several months.
+The most powerful veterinary local drug is synotic, containing fluocinolone acetonide.
+If the disease is localized, the author prescribes the drug 2 times a day. until clinical remission is achieved (but not more than 21 days), and then slowly withdrawn over several months.
 Make sure the owner wears gloves when applying this medication.

-Dogs with more severe disease are given prednisone or prednisolone 1 mg/kg bid. for 4 days, and then by mg / kg 2 r. / d. for the next 10 days.
-Re-examinations are carried out every 14 days.
+Dogs with more severe disease are prescribed prednisone or prednisolone at a dose of 1 mg/kg twice a day. for 4 days, and then mg/kg 2 times a day. for the next 10 days.
+Repeated examinations are carried out every 14 days.
 If remission is achieved, the dose is reduced by 25% every 14 days.
-The author defines remission as the absence of active (fresh) elements (no pustules, and any crusts are easily removed, and the underlying epidermis looks pink and without erosion).
-You can not reduce the dose too quickly!
+The author defines remission as the absence of active (fresh) elements (no pustules, and any crusts are easily removed, and the underlying epidermis appears pink and without erosion).
+Do not reduce the dose too quickly!
 The goal is to keep the dog on 0.25 mg/kg or less every other day.
-If this is not achievable, azathioprine is added to therapy (see below).
+If this is not possible, azathioprine is added to therapy (see below).

-Some dermatologists use combination therapy from the outset, but in the author's experience, at least 75% of dogs can be maintained on glucocorticosteroids alone, with additional risks and costs associated with the use of azathioprine.
-Only in the absence of a response to corticosteroids or in case of insufficient use every other day should azathioprine be added to the treatment.
+Some dermatologists use combination therapy from the outset, but in the author's experience, at least 75% of dogs can be maintained solely on corticosteroids, with the added risks and costs associated with azathioprine.
+Only in the absence of a response to GCS or in case of insufficient use every other day should azathioprine be added to the treatment.

-For the treatment of cats, only prednisolone is used.
-In fact, only prednisolone can be found in the author's first aid kit - in order to avoid inadvertently giving prednisone to a cat.
-Dose for cats 1 mg/kg 2 times a day. within 14 days.
-The prednisolone regimen for cats is then similar to that for dogs.
-If it is not possible to control the disease on prednisolone, chlorambucil (not azathioprine!) is added to therapy.
+Only prednisolone is used to treat cats.
+In fact, only prednisolone can be found in the author's medicine cabinet - to avoid inadvertently giving prednisone to the cat.
+Dose for cats 1 mg/kg twice a day. within 14 days.
+The prednisolone regimen for cats then follows that for dogs.
+If the disease cannot be controlled with prednisone, chlorambucil (not azathioprine!) is added to therapy.

-If the animal does not respond to prednisolone, other immunosuppressive agents must be added (see below).
+If the animal does not respond to prednisolone, other immunosuppressants must be added (see below).

 Animals receiving GCS for a long time, regardless of the dose, require monitoring of general and biochemical blood tests, general urinalysis and urine culture (to exclude asymptomatic bacteriuria) every 6 months.

-Azathioprine is an antimetabolite, a competitive purine inhibitor.
-Purine is necessary for normal DNA synthesis, therefore, in the presence of azathioprine, defective DNA is synthesized, which prevents cell division.
-The action of azathioprine reaches full potency with a delay of 4-6 weeks.
+Azathioprine is an antimetabolite, a purine competitive inhibitor.
+Purine is necessary for normal DNA synthesis, so in the presence of azathioprine, defective DNA is synthesized, which prevents cell division.
+The effect of azathioprine reaches its full effect with a delay of 4-6 weeks.
 The drug is prescribed simultaneously with GCS.
-Initial dose of azathioprine 1.0 mg/kg 1 r./d.
+The initial dose of azathioprine is 1.0 mg/kg once a day.

-After achieving remission and stopping or reducing GCS to minimal doses, azathioprine intake is reduced every 60-90 days.
-The author usually reduces not the dose, but the frequency of administration, first appointing every other day, and then 1 time in 72 hours.
-CBC and CBC are monitored every 14 days for 2 months, then every 30 days for 2 months, then every 3 months for as long as the dog is on azathioprine.
-Possible side effects include anemia, leukopenia, thrombocytopenia, hypersensitivity reactions (especially in the liver), and pancreatitis.
-Azathioprine should not be given to cats as it can cause irreversible bone marrow depression.
+After achieving remission and discontinuing or reducing corticosteroids to minimal doses, azathioprine intake is reduced every 60-90 days.
+The author usually reduces not the dose, but the frequency of administration, initially prescribing every other day, and then once every 72 hours.
+Complete (with platelet count) and biochemical blood tests are monitored every 14 days for 2 months, then every 30 days for 2 months, then every 3 months for the entire period while the dog is on azathioprine.
+Possible side effects include anemia, leukopenia, thrombocytopenia, hypersensitivity reactions (especially in the liver) and pancreatitis.
+Azathioprine should not be given to cats as it may cause irreversible bone marrow suppression.

 Chlorambucil is indicated for cats and dogs that do not respond to or cannot tolerate azathioprine.
 The treatment regimen/precautions/monitoring for chlorambucil is the same as for azathioprine.
-Initial dose 0.1-0.2 mg/kg/day.
+The initial dose is 0.1-0.2 mg/kg/day.

-The combination of tetracycline and niacinamide has many anti-inflammatory and immunomodulatory properties and is therefore often used to treat various immune-mediated skin diseases such as DLE, vesicular cutaneous lupus erythematosus (idiopathic skin ulceration of collies and shelties), lupus onychodystrophy, pemphigus erythematosus, German shepherd metatarsal fistula, aseptic panniculitis, aseptic granulomatous dermatitis (idiopathic aseptic granuloma-pyogranuloma syndrome), vasculitis, dermatomyositis and cutaneous histiocytosis.
+The combination of tetracycline and niacinamide has many anti-inflammatory and immunomodulatory properties and is therefore often used to treat various immune-mediated skin diseases, such as DLE, vesicular cutaneous lupus erythematosus (idiopathic ulcerative lesion of the skin of collies and shelties), lupus onychodystrophy, erythematous pemphigus, metatarsal fistula of German shepherds, aseptic panniculitis, aseptic granulomatous dermatitis (idiopathic aseptic granuloma-pyogranuloma syndrome), vasculitis, dermatomyositis and cutaneous histiocytosis.
 The author uses this combination for all these diseases, if they are relatively mild.
-If any of these diseases do not respond to immunosuppressive therapy, dogs can be treated with this combination.
-The dosage of tetracycline and niacinamide for dogs less than 10 kg - 250 mg of both every 8 hours, for dogs heavier than 10 kg - 500 mg of both every 8 hours.
-With a clinical response (which usually takes several months), the drugs are slowly withdrawn - first up to 2, and then up to 1 r / day.
+If any of these diseases do not respond to immunosuppressive therapy, dogs may be able to add this combination to their treatment.
+The dosage of tetracycline and niacinamide for dogs less than 10 kg is 250 mg of both every 8 hours, for dogs heavier than 10 kg - 500 mg of both every 8 hours.
+With a clinical response (which usually takes several months), the drugs are slowly withdrawn - first to 2, and then to 1 dose per day.
 Side effects are rare, and when they occur, they are usually caused by niacinamide.
 These include vomiting, anorexia, drowsiness, diarrhea, and elevated liver enzymes.
 Tetracycline may lower the seizure threshold in dogs.
 In cats, it is preferable to use doxycycline at a dose of 5 mg/kg 1-2 times a day.
-Doxycycline should be given to cats in either liquid or tablet form, but be sure to give 5 ml of water afterwards.
+Doxycycline should be given to cats either in liquid or tablet form, but be sure to give 5 ml of water afterwards.
 The use of doxycycline can lead to esophageal strictures in cats!

-If the above treatment fails in dogs, cyclosporine A, a calcineurin inhibitor, is given orally at a dose of 5 mg/kg bid.
-Isolated cases of successful treatment of EP in cats (especially the claw form) are also described.
-Recently, topical tacrolimus has been reported to be effective in the treatment of facial epilepsy and pemphigus erythematosus.
-Experience with the use of this drug by the author is insufficient.
+If the above treatment fails in dogs, cyclosporine A, a calcineurin inhibitor, is used orally at a dose of 5 mg/kg 1 time per day.
+Isolated cases of successful treatment of EP in cats (especially the claw form) have also been described.
+Recently, there was a report on the effectiveness of topical tacrolimus in the treatment of facial EP and erythematous pemphigus.
+The author has insufficient experience using this drug.

-A specific approach may be applied to mild cases of facial EN (or pemphigus erythematosus): topical corticosteroids and/or tetracycline-niacinamide.
-In generalized forms or in severe cases of facial / plantar forms, prednisolone should be used according to the scheme described above.
-While remission is established at each examination, the dose of prednisolone is gradually reduced, as described above.
-If at the control examination after 14 days remission is not achieved or it is not stable at the dose of hormones<0,25 мг/кг каждые 48 часов, тогда в лечение добавляются азатиоприн (у собак) или хлорамбуцил (у кошек).
+A specific approach can be applied to non-severe cases of facial EP (or erythematous pemphigus): topical corticosteroids and/or tetracycline-niacinamide.
+For generalized forms or for severe facial/plantar forms, prednisolone should be used according to the scheme described above.
+While remission is determined at each examination, the dose of prednisolone is gradually reduced as described above.
+If, at a follow-up examination after 14 days, remission is not achieved or it is not stable with the dose of hormones<0,25 мг/кг каждые 48 часов, тогда в лечение добавляются азатиоприн (у собак) или хлорамбуцил (у кошек).

 If the diagnosis is confirmed, try switching to dexamethasone or triamcinolone.
-The initial dose is 0.05-0.1 mg/kg 2 times a day, and then reduced in the same way.
+The initial dose is 0.05-0.1 mg/kg 2 times a day, and then reduced according to the same scheme.

-As a last resort in refractory cases of EN, pulsed corticosteroid therapy at high doses is successful.
+As a last chance for refractory cases of EP, pulse therapy with high doses of corticosteroids can be successful.
 After pulse therapy, prednisolone is continued at a dose of mg/kg 2 times a day. with a gradual decrease.

 There are two pulse therapy protocols: